The President's role

 - presenting a report to the European Parliament after each European Council meeting

-The President of the European Council also ensures the external representation of the EU:
+The President of the European Council also ensures the external representation of the EU at the level of heads of state or government:

 - on issues related to the EU Common Foreign and Security Policy (CFSP), alongside the High Representative of the Union for Foreign Affairs and Security Policy who helps put into effect the CFSP and ensure its unity, consistency and effectiveness